av1-community-contributors/codec-wiki/docs/images/JXL.md

 This section is in need of contributions.
 If you believe you can help, please see our [Contribution Guide](../contribution-guide.md) to get started as a contributor!
 :::

+JPEG-XL is a compression format for images that was developed by the Joint Photographic Experts Group (JPEG) in 2020.
+It is designed to provide improved compression efficiency compared to the traditional [JPEG](./JPEG.md) format, while still maintaining image quality.
+JPEG-XL uses a combination of techniques such as perceptual color encoding, advanced entropy coding, and a new image prediction method to achieve its improved compression performance.

 ## Performance Checklist

 Lossless? *Yes*